Advances and Open Problems in Federated Learning: Ensuring Fairness and Addressing Sources of Bias

 It is important to note that federated learning provides unique opportunities and challenges for fairness researchers.
 For example, by allowing for datasets which are distributed both by observation, but even by features, federated learning can enable modeling and research using partitioned data which may be too sensitive to share directly \cite{gupta2018distributed, Hardy2017-da}.
 Increased availability of datasets which can be used in a federated manner can help to improve the diversity of training data available for machine learning models, which can advance fair modeling theory and practice.

 Researchers and practitioners also need to address the unique fairness-related challenges created by federated learning.
 For example, federated learning can introduce new sources of bias through the decision of which clients to sample based on considerations such as connection type/quality, device type, location, activity patterns, and local dataset size \cite{bonawitz19sysml}.
-Future work could investigate the degree to which these various sampling constraints affect the fairness of the resulting model, and how such impacts can be mitigated within the federated framework, e.g. \cite{li2019fair}.
-Frameworks like \emph{agnostic federated learning} \cite{Mohri2019} provide one approach to control for bias in the training objective.
+Future work could investigate the degree to which these various sampling constraints affect the fairness of the resulting model, and how such impacts can be mitigated within the federated framework, e.g. \cite{li2019fair,fair_quantile,moreau}.
+Frameworks such as \emph{agnostic federated learning} \cite{Mohri2019} provide approaches to control for bias in the training objective.
 Work to improve the fairness of existing federated training algorithms will be particularly important as advances begin to approach the technical limits of other components of FL systems, such as model compression, which initially helped to broaden the diversity of candidate clients during federated training processes.
+There is no unique fairness criterion generally adopted in the study of fairness, and multiple criteria have been proven to be mutually incompatible.
+One way to deal with this question is the \emph{online fairness} framework and algorithms of \citet{AwasthiCortesMansourMohri2020}.
+Adapting such solutions to the federated learning setting and further improving upon them will be challenging research questions in ML fairness theory and algorithms.

-In classical centralized machine learning setting, a substantial amount of advancement has been made in the past decade to train fair classifiers, such as constrained optimization, post-shifting approaches, and distributionally-robust optimization \cite{hardt2016, zafar2017, hashimoto2018fairness}.
+In the classical centralized machine learning setting, a substantial amount of advancement has been made in the past decade to train fair classifiers, such as constrained optimization, post-shifting approaches, and distributionally-robust optimization \cite{hardt2016, zafar2017, hashimoto2018fairness}.
 It is an open question whether such approaches, which have demonstrated utility for improving fairness in centralized training, could be used under the setting of federated learning (and if so, under what additional assumptions) in which data are located in a decentralized fashion and practitioners may not obtain an unbiased sample of the data that match the distribution of the population.